What Makes a Hero?

 And even in the Wizard of Oz, we learned that compassion brings both joy and sorrow, and the way to become a hero is to help others achieve their dreams.
 This meant finding a heart for the Tin Man, brains for the Scarecrow, courage for the Cowardly Lion, and a way to get home to Kansas for Dorothy Gale.

-So many lessons in life about love, courage, knowledge, beliefs, and beauty can be gleaned from L. Frank Braum's The Wonderful Wizard of Oz..
-And as I complete book one of my series, I'm forced to think about what truly makes a hero.
+So many lessons in life about love, courage, knowledge, beliefs, and beauty can be gleaned from L. Frank Braum's The Wonderful Wizard of Oz.
+As I complete book one of my series, I'm forced to think about what truly makes a hero.